SEO for Manufacturers

 Additional ways to reap the benefits of link building include getting listings and descriptions of your business published in online directories, aggregator websites, and trade publications.

 Traditionally, B2B companies like manufacturers have been slower to adopt eCommerce than their B2C counterparts.
 It’s easy to see why.
 Manufacturing sales are rarely as simple as loading up an online shopping cart and hitting “check out.”
 However, things are changing.
-Forrester reports that, by 2023, B2B eCommerce in the U.S. will hit $1.8 trillion and account for 17% of all B2B sales.
+Forrester reports that, as of early 2020, only 40% of leading B2B companies offered eCommerce.
+By February 2022, that number changed to 65% of B2B companies who have eCommerce capabilities.

 - Manufacturing customers often search for parts by SKU number, industry, material, tolerances, specifications, etc.